 A music publishing administrator takes care of a songwriter's rights in the market and helps collect any royalties your songs earn.

-They do this by getting your songs registered and licenced with the right groups.
+They do this by getting your songs registered and licensed with the right groups.

 All your public performance royalties generated will be accounted for!

 Unless you're signed to a record label, music publishers are needed.

 Note: using a digital music distributor is not the same thing.

 How much money can I make from music publishing?

 There are many different ways for an author to make money.